• Skip to primary navigation

 This trail has a very interesting history.
 This unique property used to be 100% cattle farm a couple decades ago.
 No trees, no rainforest, no wildlife.

-In 2000, a local Costa Rican, Giovanni, started restoring the forest.
-Now in 2018, it is impossible to tell the trail used to be a farm, it looks like a rainforest oasis filled with tropical birds, colorful frogs and sloths!
+In 2000, a local Costa Rican man named Giovanni started restoring this piece of land, planting native trees, flowers and plants.
+A few decades later, it is impossible to tell that the trail used to be a farm, as it’s now home to tropical birds, colorful frogs and sloths.

-On average, people see about 5-6 sloths in one hour which is incredible, especially knowing that just 18 years ago, this was a barren swamp!
-It truly is a sloth paradise.
+On average, people see about 5-6 sloths in one hour which is incredible, especially knowing that just 18 years ago, this was a barren swamp, full of cows and open pasture.

 Bogarin Trail